 As Christians we are the body of Christ, and our experiences of Companioned Prayer call us to be a Christian community to each other.
 Church is present when we come together in faith in Christ's presence to support each other in prayer, worship and service.
 This has been the Christian experience since the earliest times when Christ walked among us and afterwards: the grace and mercy of God experienced through the love of Jesus in the Holy Spirit, personally and in community.
-Therefore, you do not need to wait for your local church to officially establish a Companioned Prayer ministry before, with the support of your pastor or religious leader, introducing the prayer or before finding prayer partners.
+Therefore, you do not need to wait for your local church to officially establish a Companioned Prayer group ministry before creating a prayer group or before finding prayer partners.
 All baptized Christians are called directly by God to believe and serve him, and to support each other's walk with Christ.
 It doesn't necessarily have to happen inside a church building.
 It can happen when we gather in a living room, or when we call on someone in need.
 It happens in friendship and sharing.
 It happens when we create welcoming communities of compassion, tenderness, acceptance, friendship, and faith in which we experience the love and grace of God amongst us.
 This is what we can be for each other, can give to each other, and can accept from each other.

 The possibilities for church, for Christ to be present in our midst, can be found amongst us in Companioned Prayer in numerous ways.
 In addition to new prayer groups and prayer partners, Companioned Prayer can be incorporated into existing church and religious activities such as seminaries, spiritual direction, contemplative worship, service ministries, small groups, retreats, Bible study, catechesis, Sunday school, and teen youth programs.
-In fact, the practice of Companioned Prayer should be only one facet of a balanced approach to Christian spiritual formation, and should not be practiced in isolation from the church.
+In fact, the practice of Companioned Prayer should be only one facet of a balanced approach to Christian spiritual formation.
 A full life of faith includes regular engagement in other forms of Christian prayer and Christian life, including worship, study, service, fellowship, and creativity.
 But with Companioned Prayer we find ourselves becoming increasingly open to being called into the living fullness of Christ within these activities in answer to God's tender presence within us.